Creating a new future with the best of both worlds

 Modern retirement planning

-Finally, partially due to recent legislative fixes in SECURE 2.0, we see growing interest in a model that takes advantage of the best features of each type of pension plan to produce something new - Market Return Cash Balance plans (MRCBs).
+Finally, partially due to recent legislative fixes in SECURE 2.0, we see growing interest in a model that takes advantage of the best features of each type of pension plan to produce something new - Market Based Cash Balance plans (MBCBs).
 These plans effectively blend the best of both worlds to deliver better outcomes for employers and employees.

 In a world where choices have been reduced to an either/or battle of flawed extremes, it is gratifying to see an innovative approach that realistically tackles the needs of participants with understanding and flexibility, without compromising the needs of employers.
 There's no need to choose between traditional DB or DC when we can offer the best of both.